 The Play Basket

 Fill your Easter basket with small toys that your baby would like.
-Things like plastic keys, teething rings, stroller toys, and more are all small enough to fit inside of the basket easily and will keep your baby entertained and happy!
+Things like plastic keys, teething rings, stroller toys, and more are all small enough to fit inside the basket easily and will keep your baby entertained and happy!

 What will you put in your baby's basket this year?
 We've gathered some tips from parents who have been there before on what to include in an Easter basket for a baby.
 From classic treats like candies appropriate for little ones to more unique items like plush animals or books, we've got you covered.
 Don't forget to share your own tips in the comments!